zendrive/docs/api/api_endpoints.rst

     "start_date", "Start date of the request."
     "end_date", "End date of the request."
     "info.distance_km", "Total distance in km logged by all drivers in the fleet or group."
-    "info.drive_time_hours", "Total drive time over all drivers in fleet or group represented in HH:MM format."
-    "info.drivers", "Number of drivers in fleet or group active during the given date range."
+    "info.duration_seconds", "Total drive time over all drivers in fleet or group represented in seconds" "info.drivers_count", "Number of drivers in fleet or group active during the given date range."
     "info.last_trip_date", "Date since the last recorded trip."
+    "info.missing_data_driver_count", "Number of drivers missing one or more data types (usually missing Gyroscope)."
+    "driving_behavior", "Returns driver score and event ratings calculated over the interval specified."
-    "score.focused_score", "Average Focused score across all drivers in the fleet in the given date range."
+    "driving_behavior[i].score.zendrive_score", "Average Zendrive score across all drivers in the fleet in the given date range."
+    "driving_behavior[i].event_rating", "A collection of various events for the driver during the interval specified.
+Note that each event here is an average of daily event ratings for the driver over the given interval."
-    "score.control_score", "Average Control score across all drivers in the fleet in the given date range."
+    "driving_behavior[i].event_rating.hard_brake_rating", "Average hard brake rating across all drivers in the fleet in the given date range."
+    "driving_behavior[i].event_rating.phone_use_rating", "Average phone use rating across all drivers in the fleet in the given date range"
-    "score.cautious_score","Average Cautious score across all drivers in the fleet in the given date range."
+    "driving_behavior[i].event_rating.rapid_acceleration_rating", "Average acceleration rating across all drivers in the fleet in the given date range."
-    "score.zendrive_score","Average Zendrive score across all drivers in the fleet in the given date range."
+    "driving_behavior[i].event_rating.overspeeding_rating", "Average overspeeding rating across all drivers in the fleet in the given date range."
-    "daily_scores[i]","Scores for each day in the date range requested."
+    "daily_driving_behavior[i]", "Scores and Event Ratings for each day in the date range requested."
-    "daily_scores[i].date", "Date for which scores are provided in this tuple.
+    "daily_driving_behavior[i].date", "Date for which scores are provided in this tuple.
 Date format is YYYY-MM-DD."
+    "daily_driving_behavior[i].score", "A collection of various scores for the driver during the interval specified.
+Note that each score here is an average of daily scores for the driver over the given interval."
-    "daily_scores[i].focused_score", "Average Focused score across all drivers in the fleet on this particular date."
+    "daily_driving_behavior[i].score.zendrive_score", "Average Zendrive score across all drivers in the fleet on this particular date."
+    "daily_driving_behavior[i].event_rating", "A collection of various events for the driver during the interval specified.
+Note that each event here is an average of daily event ratings for the driver over the given interval."
+    "daily_driving_behavior[i].event_rating.hard_brake_rating", "Average hard brake rating across all drivers in the fleet on this particular date."
-    "daily_scores[i].control_score", "Average Control score across all drivers in the fleet on this particular date."
+    "daily_driving_behavior[i].event_rating.phone_use_rating", "Average phone use rating across all drivers in the fleet on this particular date."
-    "daily_scores[i].cautious_score", "Average Cautious score across all drivers in the fleet on this particular date."
+    "daily_driving_behavior[i].event_rating.rapid_acceleration_rating", "Average rapid acceleration rating across all drivers in the fleet on this particular date."
-    "daily_scores[i].zendrive_score", "Average Zendrive score across all drivers in the fleet on this particular date."
+    "daily_driving_behavior[i].event_rating.overspeeding_rating", "Average overspeeding rating across all drivers in the fleet on this particular date."
-    "score_statistics.distributions.day_of_week_distribution", "The distribution of a score type grouped by each day of the week of the trips in a fleet in the given date range.
-This is available for each score type.
-Each distribution is a dictionary where the key represents the day of the week (Sunday(0) to Saturday(6))."
-    "score_statistics.distributions.hour_of_day_distribution", "The distribution of a score type grouped by each hour of day of trips in a fleet in the given date range.
-This is available for each score type.
-Each distribution is a dictionary where the key represents the hour of the day from 0 to 23."
-    "score_statistics.distributions.driver_score_distribution","The relative frequency distribution of a score over all active drivers in the fleet or group in the date range specified.
-This is available for each score type.
-Each distribution is an array of 100 values representing the relative frequency for scores from 1 to 100."

 Sample Response
 """""""""""""""

 .. sourcecode:: bash

     {
         "info": {
-            "drive_time_hours": "100:45",
-            "drivers": 12,
+            "duration_seconds": 9999,
+            "driver_count": 0,
-            "distance_km": "1694.1"
+            "distance_km": 0.0,
+            "missing_data_driver_count": 0,
+            "last_trip_date": "2018-11-03"
         },
+        "driving_behavior": {
             "score": {
-            "zendrive_score": 75,
-            "cautious_score": 71,
-            "control_score": 77,
-            "focused_score": 80
+                "zendrive_score": 80
             },
-        "score_statistics": {
-            "distributions": {
-                "driver_score_distribution": {
-                    "zendrive_score": [0.0, 0.13, 0.0, ......... ],
-                    ...
-                },
-                "day_of_week_distribution": { ... },
-                "hour_of_day_distribution": { ... }
+            "event_rating": {
+                "hard_brake_rating": 3,
+                "phone_use_rating": 3,
+                "rapid_acceleration_rating": 5,
+                "overspeeding_rating": 4
             }
         },
-        "daily_scores": [
+        "daily_driving_behavior": [{
+            "date": "2017-09-12",
-            {
+            "score": {
-                "zendrive_score": 50,
+                "zendrive_score": 75
-                "date": "2014-11-01",
-                "control_score": 78,
-                "cautious_score": 71,
-                "focused_score": 81
             },
-            {
+            "event_rating": {
-                "zendrive_score": 39,
-                "date": "2014-11-02",
-                "control_score": 91,
-                "cautious_score": 52,
-                "focused_score": 59
+                "hard_brake_rating": 3,
+                "phone_use_rating": 3,
+                "rapid_acceleration_rating": 3,
+                "overspeeding_rating": 3
+            }
         },
          { ... }
         ],
-        "start_date": "2014-11-01",
-        "end_date": "2014-11-07"
+        "end_date": "2017-12-11",
+        "start_date": "2017-09-12"
     }